 Martin and Hazel Quarrier are small-town fundamentalist missionaries sent to the jungles of South America to convert the Indians.
 Their remote mission was previously run by the Catholics, ...
 See full summary »

 Luis Molina and Valentin Arregui are cell mates in a South American prison.
-Luis, a homosexual, is found guilty of immoral behaviour and Valentin is a political prisoner.
+Luis, a trans individual, is found guilty of immoral behavior and Valentin is a political prisoner.
 To escape reality Luis invents romantic movies, while Valentin tries to keep his mind on the situation he's in.
 During the time they spend together, the two men come to understand and respect one another.
 Written by

 Leon Wolters <wolters@strw.LeidenUniv.nl>

 Actress Sonia Braga appears in both the movie and the movie's two movies-within-a-movie totaling three roles: Leni Lamaison, Marta and the Spider Woman herself.
 See more »

 She's... well, she's something a little strange.
 That's what she noticed, that she's not a woman like all the others.
 She seems all wrapped up in herself.
 Lost in a world she carries deep inside her.